 Money & Finances

-In planning your stay in New Haven, it is important to consider all the costs, including rent and utilities, food (or room and board), health care and insurance, transportation, telephone, school and daycare expenses for children, etc. And of course tuition if you are a student.
-While each school has a slightly different figure for annual estimated expenses, and each individual’s circumstances varies, you can safely assume that your off-campus living expenses will be between $2400-$3000/month.
+In planning your stay in New Haven, it is important to consider all the costs, including rent and utilities, food (or room and board), health care and insurance, transportation, cell phone, school and daycare expenses for children, etc. And of course tuition, if you are a student.
+While each school has a slightly different figure for annual estimated expenses, and each individual’s circumstances vary, you can safely assume that your off-campus living expenses will be between $2,400-$3,000/month.